Configuring Custom Roles Claim Rule (Example) - Cloud

 7. Enter a Claim rule name, NameId.
 Note that you must have defined the Name and Email custom rule before defining this NameId rule because NameId depends on Name and Email.

-8. Enter the configuration to the Custom rule field.
+8. Enter the configuration in the Custom rule field.

 Example